Starage Logo

 Small machine malfunctions begin to happen all over the base and to the player characters.
 Battery-operated items are found dead (flash lights, radios) or begin to operate sporadically (cell phones ringing, playing games) for no discernable reason.

-There are two ways for the creatures responsible to have entered the base.
-One option is to send the player characters to an abandoned world with a ruined civilization that was high in technology.
-Things are in obvious disarray but there is no obvious cause.
-The player characters will notice a few very small flickers of electricity before returning.
 On the other hand, another team might have visited P2Y-187 and brought the life form back with them.
-The life form is so tiny it can’t be seen by the naked eye and it is able to take over power sources, from electricity to battery power.
-The species is mischevious, however, and only wants to play games and thrill in the electricity that is their natural element – they don’t realize the harm they cause until it is too late.
+The life form is so tiny it can't be seen by the naked eye and it's able to take over power sources, from electricity to battery power.
+The species is mischievous, however, and only wants to play games and enjoy the electricity it craves - the little buggers don't realize the harm they cause until it's too late.

-The species is comprised of biomechanoid nanocytes that, when active, give off energy signatures that can be found - if detection machinery is working well enough to be trusted, which is very unlikely.
+The species is comprised of biomechanoid nanocytes that, when active, give off energy signatures that can be found - if detection machinery is working well enough to be trusted, which is unlikely.
 Still, a search might turn up an uncontaminated, isolated terminal to work on.
 Communication can be attempted through the manipulation of the greater machine works in the complex (the mainframe, the main power grid) or via radio waves (Cultures, Languages).
-The species now calls itself the Tetri and the nanocytes can be reasoned with, although they are simple creatures and need simple explanations.
-They jump from system to system when they are in a relatively close radius (10 or so feet) and get used to their new environment.
-The more complex the system is, the longer it takes for them to begin to manipulate it, but their manipulations are for their enjoyment: because they can, and because it feels good to them.
-When a machine is deprived of energy (disconnected, for example) the Tetri can try to draw upon their own stores to operate it, but this costs them lives.
-Most of the time they hibernate until energy flow begins again.
-When they are made to realize what they are doing to the base (and/or what they did to their former world) they will probably feel guilty enough to stop.
-EMP will kill them.
+The species now calls itself the Tetri and the nanocytes can be reasoned with, although they're simple creatures and need simple explanations.
+They can jump from system to system when they're within 10 feet and quickly get used to their new environment.